 Before hiring a personal trainer, you should know what YOU want first

 It’s not the personal trainer’s job to define goals for you.
 You must know what you are looking to get out of the relationship and training program.

 Start by explaining your goals to a few personal trainers and check how they relate to you, and you with them.
 A good personal trainer will listen to you and be straightforward with you about how you will achieve your goals.

 I have met trainers who talked more about themselves, how they trained, what they ate and pretty much cared less about what I wished to accomplish with them.

 How to hire a personal trainer in 5 easy steps

 1. Is the personal trainer certified?

 Do not assume that as long as someone says they are a personal trainer, they are actually qualified.
-In this digital age, anyone can obtain certification overnight and call themselves a ‘certified personal trainer’ or ‘coach’.
-It is your job to ask where they studied, the accreditation of the qualification, what they studied etc.
+In this digital age, anyone can obtain certification overnight and call themselves a ‘certified personal trainer’ or ‘online coach’.

 If you are not comfortable with asking them directly about their education, approach the gym management and ask for the personal trainer’s credentials.

 You should as well request for the success stories and the ‘before and after’ photos of their clients.
 Whatever your goal, find out how many clients they have trained in that particular area and the time it took to see the results.
 This will help you to gauge how long it will take for you to reach your goals with them as your fitness trainer.